BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_5_Sending_Coins_with_Automated_Raw_Transactions.md

 txid="031c88b5ef382f20773381543f00a7d34694d7372382d5d4f6029d9bf86693f5"
 vout="0"
 ```

-Then you need to run the `lockunspent` command with an `unlock=false` (e.g., "lock") argument and a JSON array of orbjects that each contain a UTXO.
+Then you need to run the `lockunspent` command with an `unlock=false`
+(e.g., "lock") argument and a JSON array of objects that each contain
+a UTXO.

 ```sh
 bitcoin-cli -named lockunspent unlock=false transactions='''[ { "txid": "'$txid'", "vout": '$vout' } ]'''

 | true
 ```
-This will maintain the lock in memory.
+This will maintain the lock in volatile memory.
 If you want it instead written to the wallet database, chose:

 ```sh
 bitcoin-cli -named lockunspent unlock=false transactions='''[ { "txid": "'$txid'", "vout": '$vout' } ]''' persistent=true